-In the last tutorial, we have seen how to download and install keil uVision.
-In this tutorial, I will explain to you how to do the required configuration on a project in Keil in order to make it compatible with your microcontroller.
-After that, I will explain how to get started with Keil and create your first project in Keil in detail.
+In the last tutorial, we have seen how to download and install Keil uVision.
+In this tutorial, we will see how to create your first project using Keil according to microcontroller you want to use.
+After that, we will explain how to write your first program in Keil uVision.

 Introduction to keil uVision